An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: A solution algorithm for two-phase flows with high density ratios using the collocated unstructured Finite Volume method

 It is important to note that if the pressure gradient is included on the r.h.s of \cref{eq:momentum-advection}, any error in $\v_c^{n+1}$ will result in non-zero source terms on the r.h.s. of the resulting pressure equation, in the $p-\v$ coupling algorithm.
 Since the pressure gradient enforces $\nabla\cdot \v =0$ ($\sum_{f \in F_c} F_f = 0$ on the discrete level), this results in artificial velocities similar to parasitic currents caused by the surface tension force.

-However, numerical methods such as Front Tracking, Level Set, and their hybrids, update the cell-centered density $\rho_c^{n+1}$ from the approximated fluid interface that is not advected by solving the volume fraction advection equation. \citet{bussmann2002} rely on this consistency of the Volume-of-Fluid method and use the VOF fluxes to first solve \cref{eq:momentum-advection} explicitly in the first step, followed by the second step that includes volume and surface forces.
-The approach from \citet{bussmann2002} works very well for the VOF method, however it cannot be directly applied to the Level Set method, the Front Tracking method or their hybrids, when the unstructured collocated Finite Volume method is used to discretize the single-field Navier-Stokes equations.
-The solution algorithm for high density ratios that we propose avoids the CFL condition imposed by \citet{bussmann2002} and increases the accuracy of the face-centered density $\rho_f$ required by the mass flux, and it is applicable to any multiphase flow simulation method that utilizes the single-field formulation of the Navier-Stokes equations.
+\citet{bussmann2002} have utilized the consistency of the Volume-of-Fluid method and the availability of phase-specific volumetric fluxes in the VOF method to first solve \cref{eq:momentum-advection} explicitly in the first step, followed by the second step that includes volume and surface forces.
+The approach from \citet{bussmann2002} cannot be applied without modifications to the Level Set method, the Front Tracking method, their hybrids, or any other collocated FV two-phase flow simulation method that does not rely on phase-specific volumetric fluxes to discretely advect volume fractions.
+If the phase-specific volumetric fluxes (or volumes) \textcolor{Reviewer24}{are not calculated by the method}, they cannot be used to construct a consistent mass flux.
+The solution algorithm for high density ratios that we propose avoids the CFL condition imposed by \citet{bussmann2002} and increases the accuracy of the face-centered density $\rho_f$ required by the mass flux, and it is applicable to any multiphase flow simulation method that utilizes the single-field formulation of the Navier-Stokes equations. \\